Financial Independence Update – May 2020

 - Rinse and repeat.

 We believe financial independence is on our horizon.
-We hope to live off distributions or dividends yielding 3-4% in semi-retirement.

 Once the mortgage debt is killed off, our biggest questions in the coming years are the following:

 - What order do we draw down our portfolio to be tax-efficient?